New to Peg Stamping?

 Making a Wreath

-Susan developed an ingenious way of creating beautiful, natural-looking wreaths in seconds.
+We've developed an ingenious way of creating beautiful, natural-looking wreaths in seconds.
 First, start by stamping the same image at the north, south, east and west points.
 Then, just fill in between with the remaining images, focusing on eliminating negative space and creating balance around the wreath.

 To create a border, you can use a template, chalk, or a fine pencil line to direct your path.
 Stamp the largest images first, leaving space in between for the remaining images and fill in as needed.